-PA (Polyamide) is an engineering plastic, characterised by its great resistance to impact and ability to work continuously at a temperature of up to 120 ºC for an extended period of time.
-Commonly known as Nylon filament, is semi-flexible and its behaviour derives from a semicrystalline structure, which imparts strength and durability, best suited for the most demanding technical applications, within 3D printing.
-A low coefficient of friction allows for a short-term use in contact with moving parts.
+PA (Polyamide) is an engineering plastic, characterized by its great resistance to impact and ability to work continuously at a temperature of up to 120 ºC for an extended period of time.
+Commonly known as Nylon filament, is semi-flexible and its behavior derives from a semicrystalline structure, which imparts strength and durability, best suited for the most demanding technical applications, within 3D printing.
+A low coefficient of friction allows for short-term use in contact with moving parts.

 Nylon filament is a technical and competent material with excellent impact strength and elongation at break.
 However, all this impact strength is compensated by a low level of stiffness that allows flexible applications as shown in the following graph.

 The most common applications where Nylon filament is the right material for 3D printing:

 - Structural components exposed to a harsh environment